tweag/nickel/doc/manual/cli.md

 `nickel doc` works only on records: if your file evaluates to a record at the top level, it will document its fields.
 If those fields evaluate to records, it will document the fields of those records, and so on recursively.
-The recursion will stop when nickel finds anything that isn't a field.
-For example, the following nickel file contains a function at the top level.
+The recursion will stop when Nickel finds anything that isn't a field.
+For example, the following Nickel file contains a function at the top level.
 Even though that function returns a record, `nickel doc` will not evaluate the function and will not document the record that it returns.